 Raymond James is not affiliated with any of the organizations listed above.

-*Source: Barron’s Top 1,200 Financial Advisors, March 2022.
-Barron’s is a registered trademark of Dow Jones & Company, L.P.
+About Barron’s Top 1,200 Advisors Barron’s is a registered trademark of Dow Jones & Company, L.P.
 All rights reserved.
-The rankings are based on data provided by 6,186 individual advisors and their firms and include qualitative and quantitative criteria.
+The rankings are based on data provided by 5,630 individual advisors and their firms and include qualitative and quantitative criteria.
+Time period upon which the rating is based is from 09/30/2021 to 09/30/2022, and was released on 03/15/2023.
 Factors included in the rankings: assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.
 Investment performance is not an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance than by an advisor’s investment picking abilities.
 The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of advisor’s future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 Barron’s is not affiliated with Raymond James.

 ***Source: Financial Times Top 400 Financial Advisors April 2020.
 The Financial Times 400 Top Financial Advisors is an independent listing produced annually by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times (April 2020).
 To qualify for the list, advisers had to have 10 years of experience and at least $300 million in assets under management (AUM) and no more than 60% of the AUM with institutional clients.
 The FT reaches out to some of the largest brokerages in the U.S. and asks them to provide a list of advisors who meet the minimum criteria outlined above.
 These advisors are then invited to apply for the ranking.
 Only advisors who submit an online application can be considered for the ranking.
 In 2020, roughly 1,040 applications were received and 400 were selected to the final list (38.5%).
 The 400 qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, years of experience, industry certifications, and online accessibility.
 AUM is the top factor, accounting for roughly 60-70 percent of the applicant’s score.
 Additionally, to provide a diversity of advisors, the FT placed a cap on the number of advisors from any one state that's roughly correlated to the distribution of millionaires across the U.S. The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of advisor’s future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT, Ignite Research, and Money-Media, Inc. are not affiliated with Raymond James.